 How much are Florida Affordable Care Act Subsidies?
 What are the requirements?

-Do I need to get Affordable Care Act Florida?
+Do I need to get the Affordable Care Act in Florida?

 Yes, every individual in Florida needs to have health insurance.
 One of the hallmarks of the Affordable Care Act health care reform law is the Individual Mandate.
 The Individual Mandate of Affordable Care Act health care law requires US Citizens and legal residents to enroll in a health insurance plan or pay a penalty.